 The Company is authorized to issue an unlimited number of Preferred Shares, Class A Shares and Class J Shares.
-The holders of Class J Shares are not entitled to receive dividends and are entitled to one vote per share.
-The Class J Shares are redeemable and retractable at a price of \$1.00 per share.
+The holders of Class J Shares are not entitled to receive dividends and are entitled to one vote per Class J Share.
+The Class J Shares are redeemable and retractable at a price of \$1.00 per Class J Share.